tanfwong/sdr_notes/_sources/ch7/sync.md

   because of how acquisition is commonly implemented, it also serves to identify whether the captured signal is one of our interest.
-* In a typical digital communication system, acquisition is only performed once at the beginning of RX after the signal is captured.
+* In a typical digital communication system, acquisition is only performed once after the packet's signal is captured.
 If the packet is long, symbol synchronization is achieved and maintained by closed-loop circuitry during the whole duration of the packet to account for the possibility of hardware clock frequency offset and drift.
-On the other hand, if the packet is short, one-shot symbol synchronization may be performed at the beginning of RX together with acquisition.
+On the other hand, if the packet is short, one-shot symbol synchronization may be performed at the beginning together with acquisition.